Maintenance and Cure Claims

 Should You Keep Logs of Your Expenses After an Injury?

-Yes, records of lodging and meal expenses after an offshore accident should be kept when an injury prevents a maritime worker from staying on his or her vessel.
-When during the course of working, a maritime employee gets injured; the employer must provide maintenance and cure benefits.
+Yes, records of lodging and meal expenses after a maritime accident should be kept when an injury prevents a maritime worker from staying on his or her vessel.
 Maintenance is a daily allowance that covers living expenses after an offshore accident when receiving medical care or treatment off the vessel.

 Nevertheless, it can be important to keep receipts and records even if maintenance benefits are set, as some cases may call for a lawsuit against the employer if negligence was the cause of the injury.
 This is why it’s important to keep receipts, or at the very least copies of them, that keep track of expenses after an offshore accident.